codefresh-io/docs.codefresh.io/_docs/testing/test-reports.md

 %}

 Then click *Save* to apply settings.
 You will use the name of the integration as an environment variable in your Codefresh pipeline as explained in the next sections.

+### Connecting Azure storage

+For Azure, create an storage account as explained in the [documentation](https://docs.microsoft.com/en-us/azure/storage/common/storage-account-create) and find one of the [two access keys](https://docs.microsoft.com/en-us/azure/storage/common/storage-account-keys-manage) already created.
+Then once you have the storage account name and account key, enter an arbitrary name for your integration and fill the keys in the respective fields:

+{% include
+image.html
+lightbox="true"
+file="/images/pipeline/test-reports/cloud-storage-azure.png"
+url="/images/pipeline/test-reports/cloud-storage-azure.png"
+alt="Azure cloud storage"
+caption="Azure cloud storage"
+max-width="60%"
+%}

+Then click *Save* to apply settings.
+You will use the name of the integration as an environment variable in your Codefresh pipeline as explained in the next sections.